top of page

 But without real proof, it is hard to know what really happened.
 Sometimes you are stuck between angry tenants and no clear way to fix the issue.

-With noise monitoring, you can handle problems faster and more fairly.
-It also helps you protect your property’s reputation.
-When tenants know you take noise seriously, they are more likely to stay longer and recommend your building to others.
+When tenants see you take noise seriously, they are more likely to stay longer and recommend your building to others.

 Example: NoiseAware

 NoiseAware is a good example of how IoT technology can help you manage noise issues without invading anyone’s privacy.
-Their smart sensors track noise levels both indoors and outdoors, giving you full coverage across your property.
-They do not record conversations.
-They simply measure the loudness and send you alerts if things get too noisy.

 One of the best features is automated guest messaging.
 If the system detects high noise levels, it can send a message right away to help resolve the problem, even when you or your staff are not around.